 - Incorporate Quantitative Data: This step requires broader research methods, like surveys, to get the supporting and relevant analytics and statistics (How many?
 How much?).
 This data is represented in a separate section, not on the timeline.

-- Final Review and Clean up: The irrelevant steps or touchpoints need to be removed during this step to reduce the clutter and stay focused on the solution.
-This step requires a few rounds of feedback to review and re-map the journey with only what is pertinent.
+- Final Review and Clean up: To reduce clutter and stay focused on the solution, irrelevant steps or touchpoints need to be removed during this step.
+This step requires a few rounds of feedback to review and re-map the journey with only pertinent information.